 Read more about these categories later in this article.

-Lawful permanent residency: The main category for people who want to live and work permanently in the United States is called "lawful permanent residency."
+Staying permanently (the "green card"): The main category for people who want to live and work permanently in the United States is called "lawful permanent residency."
 This is often called having a "green card."
+A person with lawful permanent residency is called a "lawful permanent resident."
 There are only a few ways that you can become a lawful permanent resident.

-The most common way is through a family member who is already a lawful permanent resident or is a U.S. citizen.
-Read more in the section below about family-based immigration.
+- The most common way is through a family member who is already a permanent resident or is a U.S. citizen.
+Read more below about family-based immigration.

-If you are a U.S. citizen or a "lawful permanent resident," you can apply to bring close family members to the United States.
-In some cases, a family member can become lawful permanent resident even if they are living undocumented in the United States.
+If you are a U.S. citizen or a lawful permanent resident, you can apply to bring close family members to the United States.
+In some cases, you can apply for a family member who is already living in the United States, even if they are undocumented.

-The process involves filing a "family-based visa petition" and can take months or many years depending on what country your family member is from and their relation to you.
+The process can take months or many years depending on what country your family member is from and their relation to you.

-- For example, if you are applying for your spouse, they may be eligible for lawful permanent residency immediately.
+- For example, if you are applying for your spouse, they may be able to get their residency immediately.

 - A sibling may need to wait for years or even decades, depending on which country they are from.